April 5, 2021

 Our advice would be to use Apple’s certificate pinning in Info.plist, but to always pair it with extra measures of protection and obfuscation.
 It is important to remember that combining multiple protection methods will make it extra challenging for reverse engineers, keeping your apps safer.

-Appendix I: What is certificate pinning again?
+Appendix I: What is certificate/SSL pinning again?

 TLS is a protocol that ensures the communication between two parties (e.g. an iPhone and a server) stays private and that data integrity is maintained.
 To achieve this, the TLS protocol relies on a specific handshake.
 Although we won’t go over the complete handshake in full detail, we will have a closer look at the part that is important for this article.